Mental Training Techniques

 Sometimes giving yourself a pep talk is all you need to stay focused and improve your confidence.
 During training, set yourself realistic performance goals and encourage yourself to meet your targets.
 Sports teams can also benefit from group talks to boost morale.
 When the whole team is feeling confident, your opponents suddenly will not seem so intimidating.

 A whole host of professional sportsmen and women have used meditation as part of their training, including Lebron James, Kobe Bryant and Michael Jordan.
-Concentrating on breathing techniques and letting go of negative thoughts can help you to control your emotions so that you can avoid feelings like anxiety, fear and frustration taking the focus away from your performance.
+Concentrating on breathing techniques and letting go of negative thoughts can help you to control your emotions so that you can avoid feelings like anxiety, fear and frustration by taking the focus away from your performance.

 If you quote information from this page in your work, then the reference for this page is: